Superman Logo

 Pantone:PMS Process Black C

-What is the shape of Superman’s logo?
+What is the Shape of the Superman Logo?

-Is the Superman logo a diamond?
+Is the Superman Logo a Diamond?